raspberrypilearning/naughty-and-nice/en/step_5.md

 all_tweets = old_tweets + tweets
 ```

 If you run the program fairly often, there will probably be duplicate tweets.
 These need to be removed. `sets` are a great way of removing duplicate items from a list.
-Have a look at the collapsable section below, to see how to achieve this.
+Have a look at the collapsible section below, to see how to achieve this.

 --- collapse ---
 ---
 title: Removing duplicates items from a list
 ---
 In Python a set is an unordered collection of unique items.
-But is't very definition it can't have duplicates within it.
+But isn't very definition it can't have duplicates within it.
 Here is an example of a Python set.

 ```python
 >>> my_set = {1,2,3,4}